prophet4451/DynaVac/README.md

 The antigen-antibody cross-neutralization matrix for the six SARS-CoV-2 variants, derived from pseudovirus titration experiments in this study, does not require user customization.
 The legend for the variant-specific colors is found in `Personalized_vac/variant_legend.png`.
 ![legend](https://github.com/Jinkaichun/DynaVac/blob/main/Personalized_vac/variant_legend.png)

+## License
+This software is released under the MIT License.

+## Manuscript Reference
+Detailed model description and pseudocode are provided in the *Supplementary Information* section of the associated manuscript.

 ## Acknowledgments